 A permanent employee shall be expected to file written notice with the Employer of their intention to resign at least thirty (30) calendar days prior to the date upon which they intend to leave.
-The Employer, in its discretion, may waive any portion of that period of notice.
+An employee who fails to give such notice shall be struck from the payroll effective the date they absence themselves without leave.